andlovx/pfnc/README.md

-# Program path for network connection (PFNC)
+# Program path by network connection (PFNC)

-Cross platform application for resolving binary path of connecting application from its TCP port number.
-Outputs zero or more paths in table format.
+Cross platform application for resolving binary path of application from its TCP/UDP port number.
+Outputs application path and related information in selected format.

 ## Usage